nginxinc/nginx-ingress-workshops/OSS/labs/lab10/readme.md

     <summary>Click for Hints!</summary>
     <br/>
     <p>
-        <strong>Answer: </strong>  NGINX is not caching any HTTP objects with the ".jpeg" extension!
+        <strong>Answer: </strong>  NGINX is not caching any HTTP objects with the ".jpeg" extension! <br/>
         Confirm this by looking at the YAML file, line #31.
-This line is a regular expression (regex) that tells NGINX to look at the end of the URL, and match only on these object type extensions.
-"JPEG is not included" in this regex.
+This line is a regular expression (regex) that directs NGINX to look at the end of the URL, and <strong>match only on these object type extensions.</strong>  "jpeg is not included" in this regex.
 Are there other JPEG objects, for which Caching should be enabled?
 Should you modify the regex to include jpeg objects?
+If you are brave, go ahead and modify the YAML file to add JPEG, and give it a try, and verify it works as expected.
     </p>

 </details>